Viorel Mateianu: Club career

 In the middle of the 1962–63 season, he returned to Progresul București where he spent eight seasons.
 During his stay at The Bankers, the team was relegated twice to Divizia B, but Mateianu stayed with the club each time, helping it get promoted back to the first division.
-On 15 June 1969 he made his last Divizia A appearance in Progresul's 1–0 away loss to Farul Constanța, having a total of 220 matches played with 62 goals scored in the competition.
+On 15 June 1969 he made his last Divizia A appearance in Progresul's 1–0 away loss to Farul Constanța, totaling 220 matches played with 62 goals in the competition.
 Subsequently, he was allowed by the communist authorities to play in West Germany at TUS Wannsee Berlin and Alemannia Aachen where he ended his playing career.

 International career

 Mateianu (third from left) in the 1966 World Cup qualifiers match against Czechoslovakia, in which he scored the winning goal.

 Between 1957 and 1961, Mateianu made several appearances for Romania's under-23 and B teams.

 He played six games and scored two goals for Romania, making his debut under coach Augustin Botescu in the 1960 European Nations' Cup quarter-finals where they were defeated by Czechoslovakia, who advanced to the final tournament.
 Mateianu played three games and scored two goals in wins over Turkey and Czechoslovakia during the 1966 World Cup qualifiers.
 He made his last appearance for the national team in a friendly that ended with a 2–0 loss against East Germany.